Ordonnance: Usage and controversy

 The use of ordonnances is uncontroversial when used for technical texts (such as the ordinances that converted all sums in French francs to euros in the various laws in force in France).
 Ordonnances are also used to adopt and adapt European Directives into French law to avoid delayed adoption of a directive, which often happens, is criticized by the EU Commission and exposes France to fines.

 Ordonnances are also used to codify law into codes to rearrange them for the sake of clarity without substantially modifying them.
 Such usage has, however, been criticized for the legal risks that it poses if the ratification act is never voted on.

-The use of ordonnances for controversial laws is generally criticised by the opposition as antidemocratic and demeaning to Parliament (Guillaume, 2005) in much the same way as the use of article 49-3 to force a bill to be voted.
+The use of ordonnances for controversial laws is generally criticised by the opposition as antidemocratic and demeaning to Parliament (Guillaume, 2005) in much the same way as the use of article 49§3 to force a bill to be passed.